Alternative ways to get articles

 Open Access

-More than one third of all scientific publications is found freely accessible on the internet today - as Open Access (see trends from the European Commission).
+More than one third of all scientific publications is found freely accessible on the internet today - as Open Access.

 Databases and archives